spokestack/spokestack.io/content/docs/React Native/speech-pipeline.md

 ## And the cycle continues...

-Once the ASR stage has completed its request and fired a `recognize` event, it signals the pipeline to return to listening passively for the wakeword.
+Once the ASR stage has completed its request and fired a `recognize` event, it signals the pipeline to return to listening passively for the wake word.
 If a multi-turn interaction is desired, the pipeline can be manually reactivated after a system response by calling `activate()`.

 To stop the pipeline completely, call its `stop()` method.
 As long as you retain a reference to its built instance, you can call `start()` again at any time without rebuilding it.